Divorce proceedings in Texas and across the country can be difficult, complicated, and emotionally challenging.

 To file for a no-fault divorce in Texas, one party needs to meet the residency requirements (either spouse must have lived in the state for at least six months) and must state in the divorce petition that the marriage has become insupportable due to discord or conflict.

 The court can then grant the divorce without assigning blame or fault to either party.

 A Texas Bill in 2016 Eliminated No-fault Divorce

-Did you know that a member of the Texas House of Representatives proposed a bill to do away with no-fault divorce in Texas?
+Currently, all 50 U.S. states have some form of no-fault divorce option.
+But in 2016, a member of the Texas House of Representatives proposed a bill to do away with no-fault divorce in Texas.

 - It would also force a spouse to come up with fault reasons to blame the other spouse when perhaps nothing like cruelty, adultery, insanity or abandonment existed.

 Considering Divorce?
-Get Legal Help
+C.E.
+Borman Can Help

 Our attorneys at C.E.
 Borman provide straight talk and honest advice.
 We’re here to support you through the legal landmines you face with patience, compassion, and integrity.
 We strive to focus on your needs, address your concerns, and achieve your goals.
 Contact us today, and we will be glad to answer your legal questions and help you understand the issues involved with divorce.